 The general health of the candidate should be clean, with no such medical condition that may obstruct healing or pose a risk during the surgery.
 The candidate should ideally be a non-smoker or should stop smoking for several weeks before and after the procedure, in accordance with the surgeon’s instructions.
 Patients with drug allergies, previous surgeries, and a family history of certain diseases may have to be evaluated carefully.
 Realistic expectations and clear goals from the surgery will help a candidate achieve satisfactory outcomes from liposuction.

 Liposuction is best suited for patients with average body weight, and having superb skin elasticity and muscle tone.
 Patients with body weight up to 30 percent higher than the ideal weight may be accepted for liposuction.
 However, excessively overweight or obese patients may first have to lose weight before they can be considered for this procedure.

 The weight should have stabilized to a normal level for a considerable period of time before the surgery.
-In such cases, the surgery may have to be combined with a body contouring procedure to remove excess loose skin resulting from a major weight loss.
-It is usually an intelligent idea to lose weight through natural means such as balanced diet and a fitness and exercise program under the supervision of a professional.
+In such cases, the surgery may have to be combined with a body contouring procedure to remove excess loose skin resulting from major weight loss.
+It is usually an intelligent idea to lose weight through natural means such as a balanced diet and a fitness and exercise program under the supervision of a professional.

 Liposuction at Cosmetic Surgery Associates

 Cosmetic Surgery Associates in Bethseda, MD and McLean, VA provides the latest cosmetic treatments.
-Patients looking for plastic surgery in Maryland or Virginia can consult with Dr. Jabs or Dr. Richards, who are board certified surgeons.
+Patients looking for plastic surgery in Maryland or Virginia can consult with Dr. Jabs or Dr. Richards, who are board-certified surgeons.
 For cosmetic surgery in Virginia or Maryland, a range of treatment options, including liposuction are available at Cosmetic Surgery Associates.